Biden in Maui amid criticism of White House response to devastating Lahaina wildfire

 President Biden is in Hawaii Monday to view the widespread damage from the recent Maui wildfires, meet with survivors and fend off criticism that his administration responded to the disaster too slowly.

+On the ground in Lahaina, the president surveyed the damage, and heard firsthand from first responders and local leaders.
+In brief remarks, the president said the federal government will be with the people of Maui for as long as they are needed, while being "respectful" of the sacred ground and wishes of the people of Maui as they rebuild.

 "The biggest thing that the president needs to see is just the actual impact.
-It really feels different when you're on the ground and can see the total devastation of Lahaina," Federal Emergency Management Agency Administrator Deanna Criswell, who is scheduled to travel with the Bidens, said on CBS News' "Face the Nation" Sunday.
-"He'll talk to some of the families that have been impacted by this and hear their stories."
+It really feels different when you're on the ground and can see the total devastation of Lahaina," Federal Emergency Management Agency Administrator Deanna Criswell, who is traveling with the Bidens, said on CBS News' "Face the Nation" Sunday.

-"He's really going to be able to, one, bring hope to this community, but also reassure them that the federal government is there," she said.
-"He has directed them to bring the resources they need to help them as they begin to start their recovery and their rebuilding process."

 Mr. Biden issued a major-disaster declaration on Aug.
 10, two days after the devastating fires, to expedite federal funding and assistance to the area.